-The NanoLabs are at the core of our philosophy: low-cost, open sourced, standardized, miniaturized hardware that allows you, the customer to focus more on the research than re-inventing the hardware ‘wheel” each time.
+Nanolabs are at the core of our philosophy: low-cost, open-sourced, standardized, miniaturized hardware that allows you, the customer, to focus more on the research rather than re-inventing the hardware ‘wheel” each time.

 After being launched to the International Space Station (ISS), Nanolabs can be used for everything from building plant-growth chambers, studying DNA and radiation exposure, biology and biotechnology testing, materials and physical sciences, and more.

 “Überflieger” was organized by DLR Space Administration in coordination with DreamUp

 EXCISS (Experimental Chondrule Formation on the ISS):

 Students investigated the formation of chondrules, small lumps of mineral components that are the foundation of Chondrites, meteorites that stem from the very beginning of planet formation.